THE BELLEMONT PROJECT

 Providing a six-point plan to help communities with professional, insightful, and effective innovation

-Announcing our new book for parents:
+Read our book for parents:

 It would be easy to just call them spoiled brats.

-lives are at risk.
-E-bikes, once a trend mostly among seniors, have surged among teens since the pandemic due to gym closures and affordable prices, evolving from a transportation solution to a sought-after status symbol.
+At the Bellemont Project, we see social trends as vital when lives are at risk.
+E-bikes, once a trend among seniors, have now surged among teens since the pandemic due to several factors including lowered prices.
+They've evolved from a transportation solution to a sought-after status symbol.
+And with that, we're seeing behavior changes.

 A lot has changed, fueled by peer pressure.

-promotional videos of unsafe, aggressive riding practices, popularizing stunt riding worldwide.
+YouTube and other platforms have fueled risky trends by allowing promotional videos of unsafe, aggressive riding practices, popularizing stunt riding worldwide.
 Risky maneuvers like power wheelies and events like "street takeovers" entice teens, while influencers often receive incentives for their participation, turning viral anti-heroes into misleading role models.
 Peer pressure to conform has helped spread the behaviors nationally.

 Unsavory sales tactics can make it worse.

-their multi-class e-bikes are legal, despite these speedy motorized bikes being classified as out-of-class in over 30 states.
+Certain popular brands have misled consumers by claiming their multi-class e-bikes are legal, despite these speedy motorized bikes being classified as out-of-class in over 30 states.
 This deceptive marketing not only misguides shoppers but also contributes to safety and legal concerns nationwide.
-Notably, a class-action lawsuit has been filed against Super73, alleging the company misrepresented its bikes in this way..
+Notably, a class-action lawsuit has been filed against one major manufacturer, alleging the company misrepresented its bikes in this way.

 What can your city do?

-Program, which addresses reckless riding.
-By working with us, your city can effectively manage many of the issues, like excessive speed, and transform e-biking into a safer micro-mobility option and sport.
+The Bellemont Project champions e-bike safety by guiding communities in best practices and innovative initiatives like the Incline Program, which addresses reckless riding with proven behavior management techniques.
+By adopting the Incline Program, your city can effectively manage many of the conduct issues, like excessive speed, and transform e-biking into a safer micro-mobility option and sport.

 STILL NOT SURE?